byTheInK/Easier-Arch/README.md

 systemctl enable NetworkManager
 ```
 ## Adding a user
-To add a user we are going to use `useradd`.
+To add a user you are going to use `useradd`.
 ```bash
 useradd -m -G wheel -s /bin/bash YOUR_USER_NAME
 ```
-Now we can set the user's password.
+Now you can set the user's password.
 ```bash
 passwd YOUR_USER_NAME
 ```